tayerthiaggo/irivermetrics/README.md

 iRiverMetrics consists of two main modules:

-1. [Water Detection (`wd_batch`)](docs/module1.md): Generate water masks from multispectral imagery using the Water Detect package.
+1. Water Detection [(`wd_batch`)](docs/module1.md): Generate water masks from multispectral imagery using the Water Detect package.
 This module identifies open water features, combines spectral water indices, and clusters them to map water bodies.

-2. [Calculate Metrics (`calc_metrics`)](docs/module2.md): Calculate a variety of river metrics based on the generated water masks.
+2. Calculate Metrics [(`calc_metrics`)](docs/module2.md): Calculate a variety of river metrics based on water masks.
 These metrics provide insights into surface water characteristics, such as morphology, persistence and fragmentation.

 ## Getting Started